-In time, I bought my first major publication on the war - a Time-Life hardcover anthology:
+In time, I bought my first major publication about the war - a Time-Life hardcover anthology:

-I still remember the purchase; I was browsing through a line of stores along a beachfront boardwalk and walked into a bookstore where the book caught my eye.
-It sat on a shelf and was opened up to a page with colorized images from the past.
-The color images brought history to life in a way I had never seen before, and led my youthful self to believe the publication was a unique find, well worth its weight in gold.
+I still remember the day.
+I was browsing through a line of stores along a beachfront boardwalk and stumbled upon a bookstore where the publication caught my eye.
+It stood upright on a shelf, opened up to a page with colorized images.
+The images brought history to life in a way I had never seen before, and led my youthful self to believe the publication was a unique find and well worth the purchase.
+Needless to say, I used my birthday money to buy it.

 Today, colorized photos from the past are quite common, and the publication, which has since gone out of print, now costs less than a dollar on Amazon.
-Nevertheless, it was an important part of my early understanding of the Second World War, just as it surely was for thousands of others.
-For that reason, I was alarmed to discover that the book I had purchased, which I had trustingly accepted as the "truth" from a "trustworthy source", is filled with distortions.
-The following examines the issue in greater depth, raising an important question: why do people continue to trust those who abuse our trust?
+Nevertheless, the book was an important part of my early understanding of the Second World War, just as it surely was for thousands of others.
+For that reason, I was alarmed to discover in more recent years that the images I recognized from the book, which I had trustingly accepted as documented "truth" from a "trustworthy source", are manipulated distortions.
+The news angered me, as if I had been manipulated, too.
+It also left me wondering: why do people trust those who abuse our trust?

 1) Photo manipulation: a primer

-In the 1920s, supporters of the Soviet Union picked up where D.W.
-Griffith left off and became masters of persuasive and manipulative media.
-Initially, there was Sergei Eisenstein's cinematic masterpiece Battleship Potemkin (1925), which incorporated special editing techniques to depict the rise of the Soviet Union most favorably.
-The Soviets also made use of political posters and media products with carefully-chosen imagery and slogans designed to get the public to respond positively to their ideology.
-Finally, the Soviets became skilled at modifying photographic imagery to promote their political agenda.
-Soviet leader Joseph Stalin took full advantage of this industry and its technological capabilities; in one example, Stalin had a photograph cropped and transformed into an artistic print to emphasize his position not just as a head figure in the Soviet Union, but as the head figure:
+In the 1920s, supporters of the Soviet Union built from the work of D.W.
+Griffith and became masters of using the media for persuasive and manipulative purposes.
+By 1925, there was Sergei Eisenstein's Battleship Potemkin, which incorporated various editing techniques to convey public reaction to the Soviets in a way that presented the Soviet Union most favorably.
+Other works followed.
+In addition, the Soviets made use of political posters and other published media with carefully-chosen imagery and slogans to shape public response to their movement and ideology.
+The Soviets even became skilled at modifying photographic imagery to promote their agenda.
+Soviet leader Joseph Stalin took full advantage of this emerging industry and its technological capabilities; in one famous example, he had a photograph cropped and transformed into an artistic print to emphasize his position not just as a head figure in the Soviet Union, but as the head figure:

 Another photograph, shown below, was physically retouched to hide the fact that the person on the right, Nikolai Yezhov, had been associated with Stalin (Yezhov was eventually murdered by Stalin's henchmen):

-In the example above, note the use of white - a "Gaussian blur" - to retouch the edited area; the same strategy was employed to modify the image below, if only for optimal aesthetic, by eliminating the man behind the Soviet cosmonaut:
+In the example, note the use of a "Gaussian blur" to retouch the edited area, as is evidenced by the puffy white clouding.
+The Soviets used the same technique on the image below, if only for optimal aesthetic, to eliminate the man behind the Soviet cosmonaut:

-The Soviets used the same tactic to remove Grigoriy Nelyubov from photographs after the state no longer wanted to promote him:
+It was again used to remove Grigoriy Nelyubov from photographs after the Soviet elite no longer wanted to promote him:

-But the Soviet craft of photograph manipulation went well beyond making Stalin appear more powerful or erasing whoever was deemed to be problematic to the Soviet state; in 1941, following the invasion of the Soviet Union by German and Central European forces - and the anti-Soviet rebellions in the Baltic states and Ukraine - image modification tactics were employed to depict the rebels and invaders as a murderous band of bloodthirsty exterminators.
-The objective was to gain worldwide support against the rebels and invaders.
-Here are several examples, in sets which show the original above each of the manipulated copies:
+But photograph manipulation in the Soviet Union went well beyond making Stalin appear more powerful or erasing whoever was deemed to be problematic to the Soviet state; in 1941, following the invasion of the Soviet Union by German and Axis forces, image modification tactics were again employed to depict the Axis in a certain way.
+The objective was to gain worldwide support against them.
+Here are several examples, which show the original above each of the manipulated copies:

-But the Soviets were not the only ones to take advantage of the possibilities of image modification.
+As the image above might leave you wondering - no, the Soviets were not the only ones to take advantage of image modification.

 2) Buchenwald liberation photo